|

 ||

 Several kilometers north from Dve Mogili you will see a sign toward Orlova Chucka Cave.
 The cave is located just over the Canyon of Rusenski Lom River.
-The cave is very attractive, it is worth to visit it.
+The cave is very attractive, it is worth visiting.

 ||